osnr/JackScheme/README.md

 Missing stuff:
 - Garbage collection
-- CONS is currently broken
-- Most of the standard library, including any kind of I/O or graphics
+- Most of the standard library, including any kind of I/O or graphics, or even comparisons (only implemented functions are car, cdr, and cons)
+- No error reporting (so if you use an undefined symbol or something like that, it'll just crash)
+- Variables/state

 Probably quite buggy as well.